Hailu03/Coder-Agent/README.md

 ### Common Issues

 1. **API Connection Failed**
-   - Check API keys in the .env file
+   - Check API keys in the .env files
    - Ensure the backend is running and port 8000 is not blocked

 2. **Container Not Starting**
    - Check logs: `docker-compose logs`
-   - Ensure no services are occupying ports 80 or 8000
+   - Ensure no services are occupying ports 80, 8000, or 9000

 3. **CORS Errors**
    - Check the BACKEND_CORS_ORIGINS configuration in docker-compose.yml

+4. **Memory or TaskGroup Errors**
+   - Increase memory limits for containers in docker-compose.yml
+   - Set the environment variable LOW_MEMORY_MODE=true

+5. **MCP Server Errors**
+   - Check the connection to the MCP Server (default http://mcp-server:9000)
+   - Ensure your Serper API Key is valid

 ## Contributing